 Etain LLC is a vertically-integrated cannabis company operating in the state of New York.
-It was founded as a womenand family-owned company in 2015 and was one of the original five ROs licensed to sell medical marijuana.
+It was founded as a womenand family-owned company in 2015 and is one of ten Registered Organizations ("ROs") licensed to sell medical marijuana in New York State.
+As a RO, Etain LLC's license allows for the cultivation, processing, and dispensing of medical cannabis products.
 As of the date of this MD&A, Etain LLC operates a cultivation and processing facility in Chestertown, as well as four retail dispensaries in the State of New York.